Rolex Daytona vs Datejust: Key Things to Consider in 2026

 • Bezel: White gold fluted

-• Movement: Rolex automatic date movement
+• Movement: Caliber 3135 automatic date movement

 • Dial: Broad selection of modern finishes